-Figure 1 illustrates the sample Avaya SIP-enabled enterprise solution connected to the One Source Networks (Vendor Validation circuit) through a public Internet connection.
+Figure 1 illustrates the sample Avaya SIP-enabled enterprise solution connected to the Fibrenoire (Vendor Validation circuit (not shown)) through a public Internet connection.

 For security purposes, the real public IP addresses and PSTN routable phone numbers used in the compliance test are not shown in these Application Notes.